klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/readme.md

 Edited because it was actually not the first PoC.
 The initial release of the tool, moreover, was just wrong.
 The main issue is that he never tried to fix it, which in turn created a lot of confusion in the community.
 I don't dislike the guy, and he always releases very good material, but not this one.
+However, I personally feel that his PoC gave a contribution to the community, because after his release a lot more research on the topic was done, and we managed to collectively improve.
 -->

 A stack spoofing PoC that gained huge attention from the community was made by [Mariusz Banach][7],